polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 Note: The first time the build is run it can take a long time, as it also builds the RISC-V cross compiler toolchain.

 The output file contains the first stage bootloader, the root file system and an image containing the linux kernel, device tree blob & second stage bootloader.
-The source for the device tree for the MPFS DEV-KIT (HiFive Unleashed Expansion Board) board is available in `conf/mpfs/mpfs.dts`.

 For other boards, the source is located in `linux/arch/riscv/boot/dts/microchip`.
 The configuration options used for the Linux kernel are in `linux/arch/riscv/configs/<devkit>_defconfig`.
 `conf/<devkit>` contains the U-Boot and buildroot initramfs config files.